“The most successful men work smart, not hard” – Bangambiki Habyarimana, The Great Pearl of Wisdom

 You can create internal and external knowledge bases to help your customers as well as your employees.
 Some features of this software are:

 - All in one application, that allows you access the knowledge base, CRM, and invoicing module

 - A free version to get you started in no time (for the first 2 users only)

 - TLS encryption on your sites

 - Great customer support software whenever you need it

-Flowlu has a free version that allows only 2 users to test a few basic features.
+Flowlu has a free version that allows only 2 users or customers to test a few basic features.
 If you want a more advanced set of features and more users then you can choose the team plan which costs $39 per month, and this allows access to 8 users.
 For unlimited users, the enterprise plan for $249 per month is a great option to consider.